top of page

 FAMILY SUPPORT

 Other family members should provide a safe environment for the caregiver to vent without feeling guilty about feelings that might not be expressed in polite or politically correct terms.
 Similarly, caregivers should seek outlets for pent-up emotions to prevent burnout.
-Here are a few suggestions of stress busters that don't cost a penny and can fit right into a tight schedule.
+Here are a few suggestions of stress busters that don't cost a penny. many of which can fit right into a tight schedule.

 Knowledge Really is Power